Penn Station Access: Existing service

-New Haven Line service to Penn Station already existed in a very limited fashion, the Train to the Game, which ran between New Haven and New Jersey Transit's Secaucus Junction.
+New Haven Line service to Penn Station already existed in a very limited fashion, the Train to the Game, which ran between New Haven and NJ Transit's Secaucus Junction.
 Connecting service to Meadowlands station brought riders to Sunday 1 PM NFL games played by the New York Jets and New York Giants.
-This special service, operated using New Jersey Transit's equipment, stopped at Penn Station, but that was only a secondary benefit of the operation.
+This special service, operated using NJ Transit equipment, stopped at Penn Station, but that was only a secondary benefit of the operation.